 3. Instructors who observe frequent absence or tardiness of a student in their classes should report this to the Associate Dean of the Faculty (student academic affairs).

-C. Grading
+D. Grading

 1. These policies are printed in the College Bulletin and may change only by vote of the Faculty.